gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 	$ rhc setup --server broker.example.com

 Once you enter in that command, you will be prompted for the username that you would like to authenticate with.
-For this workshop, use the *demo* user account that we created in a previous lab.
+For this workshop, use the *demo* user account that has already been created.
 After providing the username that you would like to connect with, you will be prompted for the password of the user account.

 The next step in the setup process is to create and upload our SSH key to the broker server.
 This is required for pushing your source code, via git, up to the OpenShift Enterprise server.